boonleng/blib-sh/README.md

 	remove_minutes_old_files "${HOME}/px1000" 720 'PX*.tgz'

-removes all files (up to level-2 deep) that are older than 720 minutes and satisfy the name pattern of `PX*.tgz`.
+removes all files (up to level-2 deep) that are older than 720 minutes and satisfy the name pattern which begins with "PX" and ends with "tgz".

 #### `remove_empty_folders()`